Jack L. Warner: Formation of Warner Bros.

 The Warner brothers pooled their resources and moved into film production in 1910.
-Then, in 1912, they lent their support to filmmaker Carl Laemmle's Independent Motion Picture Company, which challenged the monopolistic control of the Edison Trust.
-That same year, Jack acquired a job as a film splicer in New York, where he assisted Sam with the production of the film Dante's Inferno.
-Despite the film's success at the box office, Harry remained concerned about the economic threat presented by the Edison Trust.
+In 1912, they supported filmmaker Carl Laemmle's Independent Motion Picture Company, which challenged the monopoly of the Edison Trust.
+That same year, Jack acquired a job as a film splicer in New York, where he assisted Sam with the production of Dante's Inferno.
+Despite the film's box office success, Harry still feared competition from the Edison Trust.
 He subsequently broke with Laemmle and sent Jack to establish a film exchange in San Francisco, while Sam did the same in Los Angeles.
 The brothers were soon poised to exploit the expanding California movie market.

 In 1917, Jack was sent to Los Angeles to open another film exchange company.
-Their first opportunity to produce a major film came in 1918, when they purchased the film rights for My Four Years in Germany, a bestselling novel that condemned German wartime atrocities.
-The film adaptation proved to be a commercial and critical success, and the four brothers were able to establish a studio in California.
-In the new studio, Jack became co-head of production along with his older brother, Sam.
-In this capacity, the two brothers secured new scripts and story lines, managed film production, and looked for ways to reduce production costs.
+Their first opportunity to produce a major film came in 1918, when they purchased the film rights for My Four Years in Germany, a bestselling novel depicting German wartime atrocities, and the film adaptation became a commercial and critical success.
+The four brothers established a studio, with Jack and Sam as co-heads of production.
+As producers, the two solicited new scripts and story lines, secured film sets and equipment, and found ways to reduce production costs.

-Warner Bros.
-Studios followed up the success of My Four Years in Germany with a popular serial titled The Tiger's Claw in 1919.
-That same year, the studio was less successful in its efforts to promote Open Your Eyes, a tract on the dangers of venereal disease that featured Jack's sole screen appearance.
-During this period, the studio earned few profits; and in 1920, the Warners secured a bank loan to settle outstanding debts.
-Shortly thereafter, they relocated their production studio from Culver City, California, to Hollywood, where they purchased a lot on the corner of Sunset Boulevard and Bronson Avenue, known today as Sunset Bronson Studios.
+In 1919, the fledgling Warner Bros.
+Studios followed up the success of My Four Years in Germany with a popular serial titled The Tiger's Claw.
+That same year, the studio was less successful in its efforts to promote Open Your Eyes, a film on the dangers of venereal disease that featured Jack's sole screen appearance.
+During this period, the studio earned few profits, in 1920 the Warners secured a bank loan to settle their business debts.
+Shortly thereafter, they relocated the film studio from Culver City, California, to Hollywood, where they purchased a lot on the corner of Sunset Boulevard and Bronson Avenue, known today as Sunset Bronson Studios.
 The new location and upgraded facilities did not significantly improve the studio's image, which remained defined by its low-budget comedies and racy films on declining morality.